-A full list of holdings may be obtained from a money market fund more frequently, including daily, upon request.
-A full list of a money market fund's holdings (as of the previous business day) may also be obtained on a continuous basis by submitting a standing request to the fund.
-A fund may also from time to time provide or make available to the Board or third parties upon request specific fund level performance attribution information and statistics, or holdings information with respect to a specific security or company.
+A fund may also from time to time provide or make available to the Board or third parties upon request specific fund level performance attribution information and statistics.
 Third parties may include variable product owners or prospective variable product owners, members of the press, consultants, and ratings and ranking organizations.
-FMR reserves the right to refuse to fulfill any request for portfolio holdings information if it believes that providing such information may adversely affect the fund or its shareholders.
 Nonexclusive examples of performance attribution information and statistics may include (i) the allocation of a fund's portfolio holdings and other investment positions among various asset classes, sectors, industries, and countries, (ii) the characteristics of the stock and bond components of a fund's portfolio holdings and other investment positions, (iii) the attribution of fund returns by asset class, sector, industry, and country and (iv) the volatility characteristics of a fund.